-Fibular hemimelia or congenital absence of fibula is now known as fibular deficiency.
+Fibular hemimelia or congenital absence of fibula is now known as a fibular deficiency.
 It causes anteromedial bowing of tibia.

-But it is still popularly known as fibular hemimelia and is characterized by absence of fibula varying from minimal shortening of the fibula to its complete absence.
+But it is still popularly known as fibular hemimelia and is characterized by the absence of fibula varying from minimal shortening of the fibula to its complete absence.

 Fibular hemimelia is rare and expression may range from mild deformity to severe deformity.

-Exact cause is unknown though interference with limb-bud development has been suggested to plays an important role.
+The exact cause is unknown though interference with limb-bud development has been suggested to plays an important role.

 To support this theory, it is held that other associated abnormalities of the knee, leg, ankle, and foot also are related to the fibular field and may occur in association.

 Other terms for fibular hemimelia, postaxial hypoplasia of the lower extremity, encompasses all these abnormalities too

 Clinical Presentation of Fibular Hemimelia